KTV02/ModernSearchEngines/README.md

 ## Setup

+### Hardware Requirements
+We use a query enhancement process to get better results for the user input.
+The model used for query enhancement is [Gemma2](https://huggingface.co/docs/transformers/main/en/model_doc/gemma2) (9B parameters).
+Ensure that you match the hardware requirements (RAM) for local usage, if you want to utilize the query preprocessing.

 ### Dependencies
 The project is built using python for backend and NodeJS for frontend.
 The python dependencies are listed in `requirements.txt`.